-Dr. Arking also cites the Iossifov et al. 161 paper to support his opinion that de novo mutations associated with ASD occur prenatally.
+Dr. Arking also cites the Iossifov et al. paper to support his opinion that de novo mutations associated with ASD occur prenatally.
 Tr.
 599; Resp.
 Ex.
 H4; Pet.
 Ex.
-641. Iossifov the hematopoietic stem cells could lead to a mutated cell that takes over and outgrows the other cells."
-Id. at 258.
-However, Dr. Deisher concedes that the mutation of one neuron does not trigger autism.
-Id. at 261.
-And she does not know the percentage of mutated cells that would be required to cause autism.
-Id. at 259-60.
+641. Iossifov

 In addition to the issue of what percentage of mutated cells are required to cause disease, there is also the issue of whether insertional mutagenesis would give rise to one type of mutation, or many mutations.
 Dr. Deisher gave contradictory answers when asked whether neurons would have to share the same mutation as a result of insertional mutagenesis to result in ASD.
 Initially, she testified that "I would not necessarily expect [] other neurons to share the same mutation."
 Tr.
 262. Later, she testified that if the mutated cell gives rise to a monoclonal cell line, then all of the cells would carry the same mutation.
 Id. at 265.
 However, she then testified that based on published studies, children with ASD "all have different mutations .... [and] each child has a different mutation."
 Id. at 266.
 She posits that her theory of insertional mutagenesis contemplates that "insertion is a random event," leading to "diverse mutations."
 Id.